Help if you are an unpaid carer

 mygov.scot:

-if you meet the conditions for both a limited capability for work-related activity (LCWRA) element and a carer element, you get only the LCWRA element.
-In this situation, if you have a partner who also qualifies for the limited capability for work-related activity element and/or the carer element, both elements can be included;
+If you are getting UC, check whether a carer element can be included in your award.
+Getting a carer element within your UC may affect the benefit entitlement of the person you are caring for.
+See the note below this table.
+Note that: •if you meet the conditions for both a limited capability for work-related activity (LCWRA) element and a carer element, you get only the LCWRA element.
+In this situation, if you have a partner who also qualifies for the limited capability for work-related activity element and/or the carer element, both elements can be included; •if you get the transitional SDP element within your UC or you have transferred to UC under the managed migration process and you get a transitional element within your UC, your transitional SDP element or transitional element is likely to be eroded if you subsequently become entitled to a carer element.

 GOV.UK:

-If you get UC and are resident in Scotland, consider claiming either CA or, if you are in one of the areas in which it has been introduced, CSP in order to qualify for carer’s allowance supplement.
-If you meet the qualifying conditions, CA can be backdated for up to three months and CSP can be backdated for up to 13 weeks, which might help you meet the conditions for carer's allowance supplement.
-In some circumstances your CA or CSP can be backdated for longer than this.
-Get a benefit check before claiming; as CA and CSP count as income for UC they may affect your continued entitlement to UC.
+If you get UC, are resident in Scotland, and are not getting CA or CSP, consider claiming CSP in order to qualify for carer’s allowance supplement.
+If you meet the qualifying conditions, it can be backdated for up to 13 weeks, which might help you meet the conditions for carer's allowance supplement.
+In some circumstances your CSP can be backdated for longer than this.
+Get a benefit check before claiming; CSP, as it counts as income for UC it may affect your continued entitlement to UC.
+Claiming CSP may affect the benefit entitlement of the person you are caring for.
+See the note below. | Welfare Benefits and Tax Credits Handbook (for subscribers):

 CPAG in Scotland: